-- 5. Start Ambari Metrics Service.
-From Ambari Web, browse to Services > Ambari Metrics and select Start from the Service Actions menu. - 6.
+6. Start Ambari Metrics Service.

+From Ambari Web, browse to Services > Ambari Metrics select Service Actions then choose Start.

 Updated Ambari Metrics Sink jars will be installed on all hosts.
 You must restart each service to pick up the latest sink implementations.